Leafwing-Studios/fop-rules/docs/character-options/classes/elementalist.md

 ### Detonation: Sandstorm Detonation

 When you reach 7 stacks of air exposure, you explode with a huge burst of air.
-Make a Prowess attack against all other creatures within 10 feet of you.
+Make a Prowess attack against all other creatures within 2 tiles of you.
 If you hit, knock them back 50 feet.
-If you miss, knock them back 25 feet instead.
+If you miss, knock them back 21 tile instead.

 When you reach 7 stacks of earth exposure, rocks explode from your body.
-Make an Agility attack against all other creatures within 10 feet of you.
+Make an Agility attack against all other creatures within 2 tiles of you.
 If you hit, deal 2d6 + 2 \* Presence earth damage and knock them prone.

 ## Frostfire